calebstein1/Netsend/README.md

 ## Progress

-All the core functionality is there, clients are discoverable over the network, and basic single-file transfers are working well.
+~~All the core functionality is there, clients are discoverable over the network, and basic single-file transfers are working well.~~
+File transfers are not working reliably.
+Need to figure out what's going on there.

 ## Building